 I'm "Wayfinder," a 34 year old adventurer, spiritual seeker, craft beer geek, and aspiring writer who is taking the path less traveled on the Benton MacKaye Trail in 2017.
 Born and raised in Florida, I have scaled as many swamps as I have mountains, but hiking in the southern Appalachians always renews my spirit.

 After living overseas 18 years, I continue to enjoy exploring the world, especially via my own two feet.
 Doing the 1500 mile GR5 trail from the North Sea to the Mediterranean made me fall in love with long distance hiking.
 Now that we're back in Ohio, the Appalachian Trail kept calling me.
 So in 2017, I answered.
 After tons of prep work at home sewing much of my equipment and dehydrating all my gluten- and dairy-free food, I got 500 miles in before tendonitis and the dreaded plantar fasciitis sent me home.
 After healing over the winter, I finished up the southern half on Nov.10, 2018.
 In 2019, I had high hopes of completing all 1100 miles of the northern half, starting again at Harpers Ferry, WV.
 Well, I made it almost all the way, but had to very sadly come off the trail with stress fractures and 220 miles left to do.
 Even though I said never again, here I go again!.
 Please follow me as I spend four weeks in July and August making my way back to Katahdin.

 You'll find me wandering the woods, clearing trails, and walking long distances.
 I hiked the Appalachian Trail in 2015, a 900 mile Section of the PCT in 2017, and I will be attempting a thru hike of the Arizona Trail this Spring, 2022.
-Hailing from New Hampshire, the mountains have always been my home.
+Hailing from New Hampshire, living in Oregon, the mountains have always been my home.